resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 See right for how to run tests for microservices in different languages.
 You can also review the `entrypoint.sh` file content, under the `test` section, which will contain the exact command you need to execute.

+#### Common errors and pitfalls

+- **Your microservice cannot connect to MongoDB/other database**: ensure that the corresponding service is running and listening on the configured address and port - be mindful that `localhost`, `127.0.0.1` and your local IP are not always interchangeable.
+Also confirm user and password data.
+- **Your microservice crashes shortly after start, trying to reach a network address**: this may be your microservice trying to reach Control Tower.
+Either disable Control Tower auto registration, or run Control Tower.
+- **Your microservice crashes when handling an API call, trying to reach a network address**: this may be your microservice trying to reach another microservice through Control Tower.
+Make sure that both Control Tower and the necessary dependent microservices are up and running, and that all microservices involved are registered in Control Tower.
+Be sure that Control Tower's cron is running.
+- **Your microservice has user-related issues, even though you are providing a `Bearer` token**: Bearer tokens are processed by Control Tower, and transformed into a `loggedUser` JSON object that microservices expect.
+Either provide said object directly to your microservice, or route you request with the token through Control Tower.
+- **Your tests keep failing**: This can be due to multiple reasons.
+Check the microservice's travis status (link in the README.md) to see if it's just you, or if there's an issue with the preexisting code base.
+Run your tests a few more times and see if the output is consistent - some tests are not deterministic, and have varying results.
+Ensure your env vars are correct - check `docker-compose-test.yml` or `travis.yml` for examples on values.

 ### Using Docker

 #### Getting the code